White collar crime unit secures convictions

 - On July 17, 2018, Justin Ha was sentenced to 10 years in prison and ordered to pay full restitution for stealing $866,000 from property management company AMH Inc. where he worked as Comptroller.
 Ha’s 85 felony offenses include multiple counts of theft and forgery.

-- On June 25, 2018, Stacie-Lynn Pihana pleaded no contest to stealing $700,000 worth of diabetic test strips from the Waianae Coast Comprehensive Health Center where she worked in the pharmacy.
-Pihana sold the diabetic test strips on the black market.
-She is scheduled to be sentenced in September.
+- On September 26, 2018, Stacie-Lynn Pihana was sentenced to 10 years in prison and ordered to $699,838 in restitution for stealing thousands of diabetic test strips from the Waianae Coast Comprehensive Health Center.
+Pihana worked in WCCHC’s pharmacy.
+She sold the test trips on the black market.

 - On October 17, 2017, Patrick Oki was sentenced to 20 years in prison and ordered to pay full restitution for stealing $440,000 from the PKF Pacific Hawaii LLP, the fourth largest CPA firm in the state.
 Oki, who was a managing partner at PKF, was found guilty of thirteen felonies including theft, money laundering, forgery, and computer crimes.